zhou-chenxi/LogConcaveDESM/README.md

 ![](README-plot-opt-1.png)<!-- -->

-We can also use the function \`\` to view the log-concave maximum likelihood and score matching density estimates together with the histogram.
+We can also use the function `plot_mle_scorematching` to view the log-concave maximum likelihood and score matching density estimates together with the histogram.

 ``` r
 plot_mle_scorematching(